Calgary, Alberta, Canada

 Inglewood’s once empty warehouses and packing plants have given way to a mix of design stores, cafés and contemporary galleries.
 Check out the custom suiting for men at Espy, then stop by the Esker Foundation, located on the top floor of the Atlantic Avenue Art Block, a four–storey building dedicated to retail and art galleries.
 An integral part of the Art Block, the Project Space is home to a rotating series of displays visible from the street 24 hours a day.

-Canadian Olympic Park
+Canada Olympic Park

-On winter weeknights, the Canadian Olympic Park is a favourite skiing spot for Calgarians looking to keep their legs in shape for weekend excursions to Banff.
+On winter weeknights, the Canada Olympic Park is a favourite skiing spot for Calgarians looking to keep their legs in shape for weekend excursions to Banff.
 If you visit in the summer, try the perfectly safe (but harrowing) indoor luge course.

 Metrovino